BeatrizArellano/regimeshifts/README.md

 ### Robustness analysis

-The method `robustness()` measures the trends for the specified indicators over a range of combinations of window lengths and detrending bandwidths.
+The `robustness()` method evaluates the trends for the specified indicators across a range of combinations of window lengths and detrending bandwidths.
+This analysis helps to assess the sensitivity of the observed trends to different parameter settings.

-This method receives as parameters the indicators to assess, the minimum and maximum window length (`min_wL` and `max_wL`) as well as its resolution (`res_wL`).
-Likewise for the detrending bandwidth (`min_bW`,`max_bW`,`res_bW`).
+**Parameters:**

+- `indicators`: A list with the names of the resilience indicators to assess (`ar1`,`pearsonc`,`var`).
+- `min_wL`: The minimum window length.
+- `max_wL`: The maximum window length.
+- `res_wL`: The resolution for the window length range.
+- `min_bW`: The minimum detrending bandwidth.
+- `max_bW`: The maximum detrending bandwidth.
+- `res_bW`: The resolution for the detrending bandwidth range.

-This method returns a dictionary in which the keys correspond to the dataframe column names.
-Each key is associated to another dictionary containing Pandas dataframes with the Kendall values across all the combination of parameters (The columns corresponding to each window size and the indices to the different bandwidths).
+This method returns a dictionary of Pandas dataframes containing the Kendall values for all combinations of the specified parameters.
+In each dataframe, the columns correspond to different window sizes, while the indices represent the bandwidths used in the analysis.

 ```python